netdata/netdata/docs/why-netdata/1s-granularity.md

 platforms and one of the key reasons for increased monitoring costs.

 Another important factor, is how resource efficient data collection can be when running per second.
-Most solutions fail miserably.
+Most solutions fail to do it properly.
 The data collection agent is consuming significant system resources when running "per second", influencing the monitored systems and applications to a great degree.
-It seems that most of the world is a feature factory, so optimization is "left for later"...

 Last, per second data collection is a lot harder.
 In busy virtual environments, there is constantly a latency of about 100ms spread randomly to all data sources.